merliot/hub/README.md

 ![device](images/device.png)

 A device comprises a platform, some I/O, and the software (firmware) that runs on the device.
 In this picture, the Raspberry Pi is the platform, the I/O is the relay and flow meter.
+The device control code is written in Go; the device view code is written in HTML/JS/CSS.

 The device dials into the hub so you can monitor and control the device from the hub.
 Multiple devices, of different types, can dial into the hub.